AndersGroeschel/abstract_io/README.md

 it is stored, some IOInterfaces have been implenented in seperate packages and you are free to create your own

 For more in depth information look at the documention.
-At the time of writting this about 75% is completed
+At the time of writing documentation is complete.

 ## Getting Started